brightzheng100/platform-automation-pipelines/README.md

 ### [upgrade-opsman](upgrade-opsman.yml)

-This pipeline is for OpsMan upgrade which will of course upgrade OpsMan Director as well.
+This pipeline is for OpsMan upgrade/patch which will of course upgrade/patch OpsMan Director as well.
-The jobs involved in this pipeline include:
-1. export-installation-before
-2. upgrade-opsman
-3. configure-director
-4. apply-changes
-5. export-installation-after

 ```
 $ fly -t local set-pipeline -p upgrade-opsman \